kushmerick/anyfig/README.md

 Anyfig supports:

-* configuring a class's static field, or an object's instance fields;
+* configuring a class's static fields, or an object's instance fields;
 * retrieving values from literals, other fields, properties, environment variables, and command line arguments;
   the retrieved value can be anything: strings, wrapped or primitive numbers/booleans/characters, enums, or arbitrary objects serialized as JSON;